datamade/how-to/ci/github-actions.md

 ## Running containerized tests

-N.b., we recommend running containerized tests when the application is containerized in deployment, i.e., deployed to Netlify.
+N.b., we recommend running containerized tests when the application is containerized in deployment, i.e., deployed to Heroku.
 For legacy applications deployed on AWS EC2 infrastructure, we recommend a service-based test run.
 [Skip to deploying a legacy application to CodeDeploy](#deploying-a-legacy-application-to-codedeploy) for an example of this pattern.

 To initialize a workflow for running containerized tests, start by creating a new feature branch in your repo.
 Then, create a directory called `.github/workflows/` at the root of your repo.
 GitHub Actions will read any workflows from this directory and run them automatically.